Source: Prince Charles ‘Has a Bad Cough’ as He Battles the Coronavirus

 Assuming a 14-day incubation period, courtiers will, by tomorrow, at least be quietly confident that HM did not contract the virus during an investiture attended by dozens of members of the public, and Prince Charles, at Buckingham Palace on March 12.
 The Queen wore gloves on that occasion, and Charles has avoided bodily contact by greeting people with steepled fingers in recent weeks instead of shaking hands.

-Camilla Parker Bowles, Charles wife, is with him but has not got the virus, the palace said.
+Camilla Parker Bowles, Charles’ wife, is with him but is not infected with the virus, the palace said.

 Charles, 71, and Camilla, 72, are of an age which makes them a member of the most at-risk groups.